glest/glest-masterserver/docs/README.txt

 4. Connect the new user to the new database, then execute the SQL statments in install/scheme_mysql.sql.
    Example:
+   mysql -u zetaglest-master -p zetaglest-master < install/scheme_mysql.sql

+   Depending on your web host, you may need to alter the above command slightly.
+   Example:
-   mysql -u megaglest-master -p megaglest-master < install/scheme_mysql.sql
+   mysql -u db_USER -p -h mysql.zetaglest.dreamhosters.com zetaglest_game < install/scheme_mysql.sql

 5. Set up the webserver to allow access to, and set up PHP to execute, the PHP files you placed on your webserver.
 Practically you may want to create a new "VirtualHost"/"Server" and make sure it points to where you placed the files and can run PHP.

-To test and use this server with your MegaGlest engine based game, configure the "Masterserver" property in glestuser.ini (if it's MegaGlest) or glest.ini (if it's a different game).
+To test and use this server with your ZetaGlest engine based game, configure the "Masterserver" property in glestuser.ini (if it's ZetaGlest) or glest.ini (if it's a different game).

 To add mods to the game mod menu, edit the database contents using your favorite MySQL editor or develop a web based frontend to do so.
 In the latter case, please let us know about it and try to use a compatible license.